symbol/symbol-docs/source/getting-started/training.rst

 Adding a new course
 ===================

-Are you an education provider?
-Check our `Curricular Framework <https://nemtech.github.io/nem2-curricular-framework/>`_ to get inspired and start creating your course.

 Have you created a self-paced online course about NEM?
 Submit it to us pressing the *"Edit on Github"* button, at the top-right part of the screen.